Predictability and Surprise in Large Generative Models: Interventions to Encourage Beneficial Deployments

 \section{Interventions to Encourage Beneficial Deployments}

 Based on the distinguishing features of large generative models that we outline in Section \ref{sec:1}, and the various motivations for model development and deployment that we discuss in Section \ref{sec:2}, we believe that large generative models will increasingly be developed and deployed despite their potential for harm.
 Here, we outline possible technical and policy interventions (along with corresponding implementation paths) that can increase the chance of these models being developed and deployed in positive ways.
+For each intervention, we refer to the literature concerning related efforts.
+Furthermore, we provide a concrete implementation path for each intervention along with possible caveats.